rmoesbergen/openwrt-ha-device-tracker/README.md

 ```text
 Thu Jun  4 14:41:53 2026 daemon.debug presence-detector[31196]: Publishing to homeassistant/device_tracker/xx_xx_xx_xx_xx_xx/state: home
 ```
-If you see these lines then publishing to MQTT was succesful and you should see a new entity in HA under Settings -> Devices & Services -> Entities
+If you see these lines then publishing to MQTT was successful and you should see a new entity in HA under Settings -> Devices & Services -> Entities
 If not, make sure the MQTT integrations is [enabled](#steps-to-perform-on-your-openwrt-device)
 * Make sure the Wi-Fi interface names on your router still match the "interfaces" setting.
 New OpenWRT versions have been known to rename the default Wi-Fi interface names.